VPN Review: Avira Phantom VPN

 Phantom relies on 1,400 servers across 34 countries.
 As might be expected, the majority of these are in Europe and North America, with additional outposts in Japan, Israel, and Brazil.

-The number of servers has grown respectable, even if their geographic spread could do with a bit more variety.
+The number of servers is respectable, even if their geographic spread could do with a bit more variety.
 All the same, we anticipate more servers finding their way into the provider's network.

 Performance

-As Avira doesn't offer any OpenVPN servers (only making them accessible via app), we couldn't evaluate the provider using our standard testing protocol.
-Instead, we assessed the service manually: With a VPN connection, our download and upload speeds were 184.74 MB/s and 9.49 MB/s, respectively.
+Since Avira doesn't offer any OpenVPN servers (only making them accessible via app), we couldn't evaluate the provider using our standard testing protocol.
+Instead, we manually tested the service: With a VPN connection, our download and upload speeds were 184.74 MB/s and 9.49 MB/s, respectively.
 Without a VPN connection, these were a bit higher, at 205.5 MB/s and 11.44 MB/s, respectively.

-During evaluation, Avira Phantom VPN recorded excellent speeds.
+During evaluation, Avira Phantom VPN logged excellent speeds.

 Below, we've provided the upload and download speeds from all providers in our sample for comparison

-Our experience surfing with Phantom VPN confirmed the impression its speeds gave off.
+Our experience surfing with Phantom VPN confirmed the impression its speeds hinted at.
 Its VPN tunnels were reliable and stable, and we didn't have to complete any annoying captchas when using Google.

 Unfortunately, in terms of streaming, Phantom VPN stuck out like a sore thumb.
 Whether Netflix, Amazon Prime Video, Disney+, or the BBC's iPlayer, our tunnels didn't fool anybody.
 As a result, we weren't able to access any content from abroad.

-Should you not intend to use a VPN for streaming content from abroad, or be able to make do without it, Avira Phantom VPN is a good choice owing to its speeds.
+Should you not want or intend to use a VPN for streaming content from abroad, Avira Phantom VPN's speed makes it a good choice.

 Security and Privacy